Supervisor Ordered An Employee Who Got Bitten By The Boss's Dog To Finish His Shift Instead Of Going To The Hospital

 Injuries should always be addressed immediately to prevent further harm and demonstrate that employee well-being is a priority.

-Dog bites are not something you can overlook either, rabies is literally life-threatening.
-Hopefully, OP's boss realizes how badly he messed up and how much he and his company have to pony up.
+Dog bites are not something you can overlook either; rabies is literally life-threatening.
+Hopefully, OP's boss realizes how badly he messed up and how much he and his company will have to pay.

 Such training can empower employees to act confidently and safely in the presence of animals.